 Biofilm do not just appear.
 They don’t just pop-up all-around bacteria with no warning.
 In fact, they develop in stages.

-In the first stage of biofilm formation is it sticking to a surface.
-They are so strong they can technically stick to any surface, made of any material.
+The first stage of biofilm formation is sticking to a surface.
 Biofilm are aided in this stage by proteins they find on the surface on which they are attaching.

 The second stage is when the biofilms use whatever they can find around them to start building their barrier, which is like a web or matrix.
 They use anything they can find from the host, including proteins, DNA, and something called exopolysaccharides, the sticky stuff that makes up more than half of the biofilm.

 The third stage is the scariest stage.
 This is when the biofilms release bacteria from its web and send it to other parts of your blood, so it can start this biofilm development process all over again.